Principled type I error rate inflation in two-arm clinical trial designs with external control information borrowing: Introduction

 \section{Introduction}

-Borrowing information from external data sources can improve the efficiency of a clinical trial design and help cope with sample size limitations in situations where the number of patients that can realistically be recruited is limited, as, e.g., pediatric or rare disease trials.
-The Bayesian approach provides a natural framework to incorporate external information through the specification of informative prior distributions.
+Borrowing information from external data sources can improve the efficiency of a clinical trial design and help cope with sample size constraints.
+External information is often incorporated via Bayesian designs with informative prior distributions.
 The main concern in this context is the potential for heterogeneity between the current and external sources of information, or `prior-data conflict', and its implications on the trial's operating characteristics (OCs).
 Hypothesis testing is often the main focus of early phase trials considering borrowing of external information.